 Fiona Tyrrell (Chairperson)

 Síona Cahill studied at Maynooth University.
 She is a former President of the Union of Students in Ireland (USI).
 She also previously served as USI Equality Officer and as Deputy President/Vice-President for Equality and Citizenship of USI.

 Ruth Fletcher is Senior Lecturer in Medical Law at Queen Mary University of London.
 She has published and lectured widely on issues of reproductive rights, health care law and legal theory.
 Ruth contributed to a submission to the European Court of Human Rights in A, B and C v Ireland and gave evidence to the Joint Committee on Health and Children in May as they considered the Protection of Life during Pregnancy Act 2013.

-Patricia Prendiville has over 25 years’ experience working in the areas of equality, rights and social inclusion.
-She is a member of the Steering Committee of the Equality and Rights Alliance and the Advisory Board of Documentation and Advocacy Fund of ILGA-Europe.
-She has extensive experience working on equality and human rights at national and international level, engaging with states bodies and international fora.
-She currently works as an independent development and equality expert in Ireland and Europe and has written books on facilitation, homophobia and working with young women.
+Patricia Prendiville has over 30 years’ experience working in the areas of equality, rights and social inclusion.
+Her extensive experience includes working with civil society organisations at national and international level, engaging with states bodies and international fora.
+She currently works as an independent organizational development consultant and equality expert in Ireland and Europe and has written books on facilitation, homophobia and working with young women.

 IFPA Senior Management 2019

 Niall Behan has been Chief Executive of the IFPA since 2003.
 He has campaigned for over two decades for improved access to contraception, better sexuality education and legal abortion services.
 He has a Bachelor’s Degree in Management from the National College of Ireland and an MA in European Social Policy.
 Prior to his work with the IFPA, he worked as an assistant to the Minister for Social Welfare.